 Officially launched in 1996, MLS has developed into one of North America’s five major leagues and has become one of the top soccer leagues in the world.

 Since Don Garber was named Commissioner of MLS in 1999, the League has experienced extraordinary growth on and off the field.

 MLS launched in 1996 with 10 teams and now has 27 clubs across major U.S. and Canadian markets.
 MLS has become a “League of Choice” for elite soccer players in the prime of their careers, while new attendance records have been established year after year.

 MLS has expanded more than any major global sports league during the last decade.
-Several dynamic new MLS ownership groups and expansion teams will join MLS in the next few years including Miami, Nashville and Austin.
+Several dynamic new MLS ownership groups and expansion teams will join MLS in the next few years including Charlotte and St. Louis.
 World-class soccer stadiums have also been a key focus for the league.
-Minnesota United FC’s Allianz Field opens this season, becoming the league’s 20th stadium built or transformed for soccer.
-Six more multi-million-dollar stadiums will debut in the next few years including Miami, Nashville, Cincinnati, Columbus, Austin and a yet-to-be-named expansion club.
+Austin FC, FC Cincinnati and Columbus Crew SC open this season, becoming the league’s next three stadiums built or transformed for soccer.

 Since 2002, Soccer United Marketing has become the preeminent commercial soccer enterprise in North America, overseeing the commercialization, marketing, promotion and operational execution of the region’s most successful soccer entities.

 SUM holds the exclusive rights to Major League Soccer, the United States Soccer Federation, the Mexican National Team (for the U.S. market), and CONCACAF Properties.